Children's haematology, blood and marrow transplantation

 After your appointment

-You and your child will be given clear written guidance regarding follow-up appointments and contact numbers for clinical nurse specialists and secretarial staff.
-A written summary of the consultation will be sent to you, the referring doctor and your GP.
+You will receive written guidance on follow-up appointments and contact numbers.
+A consultation summary will be sent to you, your referring doctor, and your GP.

 Ward information

-Please visit our wards page for visiting times, protected meal times, contact details, simple directions and further information about our wards.
+Visit our wards page for visiting times, contact details, directions and more.

 - Before your child has a stem cell transplant